Aaryan011/Sales_Finance_Analytics/README.md

 global sales performance, and understanding their dynamics helped us tailor our strategies for maximum effectiveness.

 Additionally, I delved into our customers' sales performance and market performance versus target.

+6️⃣ P&L by Fiscal Year: Analyzing the profit and loss statement across different fiscal years provides a comprehensive overview of AtliQ Hardwares' financial performance.
+It helps identify revenue, expenses, and net profit or loss trends, enabling strategic decision-making.

+7️⃣ P&L by Quarters: Breaking down the profit and loss statement into quarters offers a granular view of the company's financials.
+This analysis helps uncover seasonality, growth patterns, and areas for improvement or attention.

+8️⃣ P&L for Countries: By examining the profit and loss statement on a country level, we gain valuable insights into the performance of AtliQ hardwares across different markets.
+This report allows us to compare profitability, identify top-performing regions, and optimize business strategies accordingly.

+9️⃣ Gross Margin (%) by Quarters: Focusing specifically on gross margin, this report showcases the difference between revenue and the cost of goods sold, expressed as a percentage.
+By monitoring the gross margin on a quarterly basis, we can evaluate pricing strategies, cost management efforts, and overall profitability trends.

+These reports provide a comprehensive understanding of AtliQ Hardwares's financial health and enable data-driven decision-making.